No.96/A /9/1, 42nd cross, 3rd Main, 8th BIock, Jayanagar Bengaluru

 What is Radiation Oncology?

-radiation therapy Radiation Oncology is a branch of medicine wherein cancer cells are killed or destroyed using high-energy particles or waves like X-rays, electron beams, gamma rays or protons.
+Radiation Oncology is a branch of medicine wherein cancer cells are killed or destroyed using high-energy particles or waves like X-rays, electron beams, gamma rays or protons.

 What is Radiation Therapy?